district10/blog/_posts/post-0078-learning-perl.md

     As with the other generalized quotes, you mainly use this when the stuff inside the quotes is also the default delimiter.
-If you wanted to have a literal backquote in your command, you can use the  qx() mechanism to avoid the hassle of escaping the offending character.
-There’s another benefit to the generalized quoting, too.
+If you wanted to have a literal backquote in your command, you can use the `qx()` mechanism to **avoid the hassle of escaping the offending character**.
+There's another benefit to the generalized quoting, too.
 If you use the single quote as the delimiter, the quoting does not interpolate anything.
-If you want to use the shell’s process ID variable `$$` instead of Perl’s, you use `qx''` to avoid the
+If you want to use the shell's process ID variable `$$` instead of Perl's, you use `qx''` to avoid the
     interpolation: `my $output = qx'echo $$';`{.perl}.

     Avoid using backquotes in a place where the value isn't being captured.